Board of Trade: Overview

 Following the Treaty of Paris 1783, with the continuing need to regulate trade between its remaining colonies, the independent United States and all other countries, a new Committee of Council on Trade and Plantations (later known as 'the First Committee') was established by William Pitt the Younger.
 Initially mandated by an Order in Council on 5 March 1784, the committee was reconstructed and strengthened by a second order, on 23 August 1786, under which it operated for the rest of its existence.
-The committee has been known as the Board of Trade since 1786, but this name was only officially adopted by an act of 1861.
+The committee has been known as the Board of Trade since 1786, but this name was only officially adopted by section 65 of the Harbours and Passing Tolls, &c.
+Act 1861 (24 & 25 Vict. c.
+47).
 The new board's first functions were consultative like earlier iterations, and its concern with plantations, in matters such as the approval of colonial laws, more successfully accomplished.
 As the Industrial Revolution expanded, the board's work became increasingly executive and domestic.
-From the 1840s, a succession of acts of parliament gave it regulatory duties, notably concerning railways, merchant shipping and joint-stock companies.
+From the 1840s, a succession of acts of Parliament gave it regulatory duties, notably concerning railways, merchant shipping and joint-stock companies.

 This department was merged with the Ministry of Technology in 1970, to form the Department of Trade and Industry.
 The Secretary of State for Trade and Industry (from 2009 Secretary of State for Business, Innovation and Skills) was also President of the Board of Trade.
 The full board has met only once since the mid-20th century, during commemorations of the bicentenary of the board in 1986.
 In 2016, the role of President of the Board of Trade was transferred to the Secretary of State for International Trade.
 The board was reconstituted in October 2017.